Time complexity of Synchronization of discrete pulse-coupled oscillators on trees: Preliminary lemmas and discussions

-\qquad A detailed proof can be found in \cite{lyu2015synchronization}, and here we give a brief sketch through an example.
+Detailed proof can be found in \cite{lyu2015synchronization}, and here we give a brief sketch through an example.
 Suppose $\kappa=8$ and $k=3$.
-Since the coupling is inhibitory, the leaves of $B$ and the root $w$ only pulls $u$ until it becomes the most lagging one in $B$.
-So eventually, we will have a situation as in the first diagram in Figure \ref{branchwidth}, where the branch width $w_{B}$ is still strictly less than $\kappa/2-1$ and the center $u$ is at most lagging in $B$.
-Now the root $w$ pulls $v$ at most once in every $\kappa$ seconds, increasing the branch width by 1.
-But since we have a wiggle room on the branch width, the increased branch width is still small ($<\kappa/2$) and the leaves do not pull $u$ until its next blink.
+Since the coupling is inhibitory, the leaves of $B$ and the root $w$ only pull $u$ until it becomes the most lagging one in $B$.
+So eventually, we will have a situation where the branch width $w_{B}$ is still strictly less than $(\kappa/2)-1$, and the center $u$ is at most lagging in $B$.
+Now the root $w$ pulls $v$ at most once in every $\kappa$ iteration, increasing the branch width by 1.
+But since we have wiggle room on the branch width, the increased branch width is still small ($<\kappa/2$) and the leaves do not pull $u$ until its next blink.
 Then the center $u$ blinks and pulls all leaves, decreasing the branch width by 1.
 Hence the original branch width is recovered, and this scenario repeats over and over again.
-In this cycle the leaves never pull the center, so the dynamics restricts on $H$.
+In this cycle, the leaves never pull the center, so the dynamics restrict on $H$.